 Target Application Areas:

 Ditch flow line is the means of water conveyance.
 Keeping the conveyance components free from obstructions will reduce debris dams that impede flow and leads to flooding.
 Vegetation, litter, and sediment are the constituent items that create undesirable check dams.
-Establishing free flow conveyance corridor, decreases potential of undesirable check dams that lead to flooding.
+Establishing free flow conveyance corridor, decreases the potential of undesirable check dams that lead to flooding.
 In addition, those dams create stagnant puddles scattered in the system that breed mosquitoes.
-The free open drainage corridors enable maintenance staff to quickly access and respond to drainage concerns.
-The open flow line also enables natural mosquito predators access to more water and reduces the need for larviciding.
+The free open drainage corridors enable the maintenance staff to quickly access and respond to drainage concerns.
+The open flow line also enables natural mosquito predators to access to more water and reduces the need for larviciding.

 Ditch slopes stabilization is the weakest structural component in the drainage system.
 Slope erosion leads to water flow disruption and flooding.
 Perennial turfgrasses are the desirable vegetation for open drainage slope cover.
 Annual weed contamination and growth increases the potential for erosion.
 Slope mowing and selective herbicide treatments combine to suppress undesirable vegetation growth.
-In addition, timing of plant growth regulation reduces the mowing frequency without losing slope stability.
+In addition, the timing of plant growth regulation reduces the mowing frequency without losing slope stability.

 Fence lines have various obstacles of utility pedestals, debris, and other hard to see objects from overgrown vegetation.
 Selective application of herbicide controls vegetation around those obstacles for increased visibility to maintenance staff.
-Application is only applied to right-of-way side of fence.
+Application is only applied to the right-of-way side of the fence.

-Stormwater Retention/Detention Basins are secondary component in stormwater conveyance treatment system.
+Stormwater Retention/Detention Basins are the secondary component in stormwater conveyance treatment system.
 Stormwater must get to these basins for treatment.
 Function of these basins determines proper water treatment cycle and inability for the basin to breeding mosquitoes.
 Vegetation and selective areas necessary for proper function, such as inlets and outfall structures, are treated with plant growth retardants .

 Exotic vegetation is controlled or suppressed with herbicides to reduce maintenance tasks and ecosystem impact.
 Selective herbicides are preferred to control exotic plants.
 There are sites and plants species that can only be suppressed and contained to the site without creating undesired impact to the stormwater system and the site ecosystem.